 The expanded Alumni House will serve as a gateway to campus and provide new space for events, programming and staff.
 Additional space will allow the university to host class reunions and other alumni functions, and use by students and faculty will be commonplace.

 Gifts and Pledges: $1,376,922Projects

 The Class of 1969 Scholarship Endowment: $236,642

 Alumni House Expansion and Renovation: $529,038Class Participation: 48%

 About the Olde GuardeCollapse Window

-The Olde Guarde of Their Majesties' Royal Colledge in Virginia is comprised of all alumni whose identified class has celebrated its fiftieth reunion and is part of the Alumni Association of the College of William & Mary.
-They are dedicated to preserving the heritage of the College of advocating its advancement and reputation among the nation's institutions of higher learning.
+The Olde Guarde of Their Majesties' Royal Colledge in Virginia comprises all alumni whose identified class has celebrated its 50th reunion and is part of the Alumni Association of the College of William & Mary.
+It is dedicated to preserving the heritage of the College and advocating its advancement and reputation among the nation's institutions of higher learning.

-Through social, service and educational programs they endeavor to promote among our membership the welfare and support of the W&M Alumni Association.
-They plan activities, events and projects as opportunities for members to assist in enhancing the life of our alma mater.
+Through social, service and educational programs, the Olde Guarde endeavors to promote among our membership the welfare and support of the W&M Alumni Association.
+It plans activities, events and projects as opportunities for members to assist in enhancing the life of our alma mater.